Georeactor/georeactor-blog/posts/recipe-5.md

 <img src="/blog-images/plate-5.jpg"/><br/>

+In Tanjung Pinang I had a similar dish with siomay dumplings in it too - internet suggests this is [siomay Bandung](https://keasberry.com/recipes/indonesian-inspired-street-food-trader-joes-siomay-bandung/)

 I missed another Surabaya signature dish: bebek goreng (fried duck).
 I also failed to get kue lapis (a colorful layer cake) here, but did get it in Tanjung Pinang.
 Are they different by region?

 Tempeh mendoan from Sakaw Coffee, Tawangmangu - these are flat tempeh sheets, battered and fried like fish & chips, served with some tangy sauce.
 I could see this doing well in the US.<br/>